Can you make your own pump cables?

 This page contains instructions and diagrams to show you how to make:

-- CBL-PC connects your computer to your first pump and
+- CBL-PC-PUMP connects your computer to your first pump and

 - CBL-NET which connects between pumps.
 You will need 1 less than the number of pumps you plan to connect.